Sea2Data/LandingsXML/README.md

 	* From the landing lines it is possible to aggregate data on a  sales-note / landing-note, but it is not common practice in the industry to make one sales-note identify one trip, or one delivery of product.
 One delivery are frequently split on several notes.
 It is therefore common to treat a landing as all landings from a vessel on one day.
 The attributes necessary for this aggregation is therefore also added as attributes to the landing lines, to facilitate lookup/filtering on landings.

 ## Implementation ##
-* Contains methods for converting from LSS to xml and vice-versa (src/main/LSS2XMLConverter.java)
+* Contains methods for converting from LSS to xml and vice-versa (src/main/LSS2XMLConverter.java).
+XML to LSS conversion relies on a project atempting to generically parse xsd's.
+Changes made to the xsd for landings after spec was delivered to NMD does not work with this tentative xsd parser.
+So the XML to LSS conversion does not work.
+See code in StoX for conversion to tabular format.
 * Contains methods for producing the tentative landings model that was used in development of stox-eca (src/main/LSS2XMLConverter.java)
 * Contains proof of concept for streamed filtering (src/main/FilterLandings.java)